Café Schwarzenberg: History

-After World War II in Allied-occupied Austria, the Soviet Red Army used the space as an officers' mess for various events.
-As a result of this the decor was damaged by gunfire, the results of which were apparent as late as 1979.
 Café Schwarzenberg was run by the Österreichisches Verkehrsbüro travel company until 1 January 2008, when it was purchased by the Austrian Vivatis food company.

 Today Café Schwarzenberg with its Schanigarten on the Ringstraße sidewalk is a popular spot with both tourists and locals.
 As well as hosting a wide variety of cultural events such as readings and concerts, it hosts Kaffeehausmusik ("Coffee House Music") on several evenings during the week.
 In the Viennese ball season, the Cafe Schwarzenberg is one of the few cafés to offer early morning goulash and beer breakfasts for the ball attendees.